 - BUS-F 304 Financial Management: Honors (3 cr.)
 Part of Honors I-Core.
 Broad survey of finance for all honors business students.
 Provides a conceptual framework for a firm's investment, financing, and dividend decisions; includes working capital management, capital budgeting, and capital structure strategies.
-Students may not receive credit for both F304 and (F370 or F301 or F300). - BUS-J 304 Strategic Management: Honors (3 cr.)
+Students may not receive credit for both F304 and (F370 or F301 or F300). - BUS-M 304 Introduction to Marketing Management: Honors (3 cr.)
 Part of Honors I-Core.
-Strategic Management is concerned with the roles and tasks of firms' top managers (i.e., strategic decision makers).
-This course is designed to provide an appreciation for the total firm perspective and the means by which firms create and sustain competitive advantage in today's increasingly challenging and complex business environment (domestic and global).
-Strategic management of a firm involves diagnosing the firm's current situation and developing realistic solutions to the strategic and organizational problems that confront top managers.
-A desired outcome of this course is an enhanced appreciation for the complexities of managing a formal organization.
-The primary objective of the course is to help develop analytical skills for identifying key strategic issues and formulating appropriate strategies given a firm's situation.
-The course will provide exposure to the theories, concepts, and techniques of strategic management through the text, readings, illustrative cases, and video vignettes.
-Students may not receive credit for both J304 and (J370 or J301).

-- BUS-M 304 Introduction to Marketing Management: Honors (3 cr.)
-Part of Honors I-Core.
 Examines marketing concepts, strategic planning, marketing research, and information systems.
 Covers consumer and organizational buying behavior, forecasting sales, and market segmentation and position.
 Also focuses on new product development process; product lines and brands; pricing strategies; distribution-channel management; advertising; personal selling; and organizing, evaluating, and controlling marketing.

-Students may not receive credit for both M304 and (M370 or M301 or M300). - BUS-P 304 Operations Management: Honors (3 cr.)
+Students may not receive credit for both M304 and (M370 or M301 or M300).

+- BUS-P 304 Operations Management: Honors (3 cr.)
 Part of Honors I-Core.
 A survey course concerned with the activity associated with the production of goods and services.
-Topics include quality management, process design, capacity management, materials management (including materials requirements planning and the just-intime inventory system), and project management.
-Students may not receive credit for both P304 and (P370 or P301 or P300). - BUS-I 304 Honors Integrative Core: Discussion (2 cr.)
+Topics include quality management, process design, capacity management, materials management (including materials requirements planning and the just-in-time inventory system), and project management.
+Students may not receive credit for both P304 and (P370 or P301 or P300). - BUS-Z 304 Leadership: Honors (2 cr.)
 Part of Honors I-Core.
-This course contains components that enhance the functional course to advance the student's professional development.
-Students may not receive credit for both I304 and I370.
+The first part of the class introduces the concept of employees as a human resource and theories of how leaders can combine the personalities, knowledge, skills, and abilities of individual workers to achieve the firm's goals.
+Then, students learn principles of peer-to-peer feedback and tools to analyze team effectiveness.
+With instructor guidance, they practice peer coaching and explore strategies for creating a culture conducive to the coaching and development of both individuals and teams.
+Finally, students focus on leadership in the environment of an organization, learning ways in which performance management systems shape behavior.